TABLE OF CONTENTS

 Advice to Part-time staff in regards to contracts

-Lessen the impact of PT staff by:
+Lessen the impact of Part-time staff by:

 - Discourage part-timers teaching senior classes, unless job sharing, or suitable for creative timetabling (splits/offline classes).
-Discuss the impact of this with Head Teachers, so they are aware of implications.
+Discuss the impact of this with Head Teachers, so they are aware of the implications.

 - Minimise the use of hard-coded staff days off in your timetable.
-If teachers don’t have child care commitments, they may be open to non-specific days off which provides more flexibility when timetabling.
+If teachers don’t have childcare commitments, they may be open to non-specific days off, which provides more flexibility when timetabling.

 - Utilise the 'Part-timer spreads' weight in Grid > Master grid (F11) construction, and the PT staffing tools during timetable construction.